AlanCS/Database-Utilities/README.md

 Database-Utilities
 ==================

-Helper that saves you time in managing your SQL Server database (2000, 2005, 2008)
+Helper that saves you time in managing your SQL Server database (2000, 2005, 2008, 2012) and developing to it.

 Take a look at the quick tour in the video "tour.mp4"